-Lincoln’s Chris Bohjalian is the critically acclaimed author of 16 books, including eight New York Times bestsellers.
+Lincoln, Vermont’s Chris Bohjalian is the critically acclaimed author of 17 books, including nine New York Times bestsellers.
 His work has been translated into over 25 languages and three times become movies.

 His books have been chosen as Best Books of the Year by the Washington Post, the St. Louis Post-Dispatch, the Hartford Courant, Publishers Weekly, Library Journal, Kirkus Reviews, Bookpage, and Salon.

-He has written for a wide variety of magazines, including Cosmopolitan, Reader's Digest, and the Boston Globe Sunday Magazine.
-He has been a weekly columnist right here in Vermont for the Burlington Free Press since February 1992.
+He has written for a wide variety of magazines and newspapers, including the Washington Post, Cosmopolitan, Reader's Digest, and the Boston Globe Sunday Magazine.
+He has been a weekly columnist in Vermont for the Burlington Free Press since February 1992.